 Our Founding Mothers

 American University Washington College of Law is an institution with a unique heritage.
-It was founded over one hundred years ago by two pioneering women - Ellen Spencer Mussey and Emma Gillett - at a time when women were generally excluded from the legal profession.
+It was founded over 120 years ago by two pioneering women - Ellen Spencer Mussey and Emma Gillett - at a time when women were generally excluded from the legal profession.
 The founders created a tradition of providing opportunities for those historically outside the mainstream of the legal profession.
 They also believed that lawyers had a crucial role to play in the development of society, business, government, and individual freedoms.
 Their extraordinary foresight and perseverance has formed the foundation for this law school.
-Over one hundred years later, as a center of educational scholarly excellence, where women and men from all backgrounds continue to pursue the founders' mission, WCL is a testament to these women's ideals and tenacity.
+Over 120 years later, as a center of educational scholarly excellence, where women and men from all backgrounds continue to pursue the founders' mission, WCL is a testament to these women's ideals and tenacity.

 During the early days, classes were held in Mussey's law offices, where she taught Constitutional Law, Contracts, and Personal Property, while Gillett taught Blackstone, Bill and Notes, and Domestic Relations.
 Within a few years, the program expanded quickly as more women sought to pursue a law-related career.
 In order to meet the growing needs of the program, as well as to maintain their full-time practices, Mussey and Gillett obtained the teaching assistance of several prominent Washington attorneys.